 Risks Found in the Line Clearance Process

+What is line clearance’s significance in risk mitigation?
 Line clearance is so important when dealing with any industry — especially within the medical field.
 The manufacturing of medical devices has to be perfect without any room for error as it could potentially mean the difference between life and death.

 What if there is a mix-up with the medical devices and the labeling?
 What if a chemical used in the previous product interacts with the new?